 Bludso’s is a perfect birthday dinner spot because it’s big, well-priced, and if someone in your group isn’t keen on eating delicious BBQ, it makes for a good time to realize that your friendship was never going to work out anyways.
 Also, the Large Party Tray for $100 feeds up to eight meat-hungry adults and we’re fairly certain you won’t find a better birthday deal than that.

 Two words: Beer towers.
 OK, and Thai food.
 Really amazing Thai food.
 Night+Market might be one of the most-hyped Thai spots in the city (for good reason), but it’s also a fantastic place to get rowdy with your friends.
 The Weho location is large and lively, with an open-air back patio that has birthday success written all over it.

 The best Mexican restaurant in Hollywood is also one of the best places to celebrate yourself.
 El Compadre is small-ish and usually quite crowded, but all that means to you and your party is one of the most authentic atmospheres in town.
 Everyone at El Compadre is there to eat great Mexican food, have fun, and to keep slamming those flaming margaritas.

 Not a name you’re going to shut down a rap battle with, but certainly the best place to get Korean BBQ on your birthday.
-The place not only has top-notch meats, but they also don’t give two sh*ts how “festive” you and your group get.
+The place not only has top-notch meats, but also doesn't give two sh*ts how “festive” you and your group want to get.
 This is Ktown though – nobody stays in one place the whole night.
-And Kang Ho-Dong is mere blocks from Normandie Club, the Line Hotel and lots of other birthday-worthy spots.
+And Kang Ho-Dong is mere blocks from Normandie Club, the Line Hotel, and lots of other birthday-worthy drinking spots.